junxit/us-congress-code/title-16/chapter-1/sec-460kkk.md

 ## Notes

+1 See References in Text note below.

-1 So in original.
+2 So in original.

 ### References in Text

+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (d)(1), were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.
+Sections 461 to 467 of this title, referred to in subsec. (d)(1), were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54.
 Section 14 of the Federal Advisory Committee Act, referred to in subsec. (g)(4), is section 14 of Pub.
 L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.

 ### Amendments